aspectran/aspectran.github.io/_pages/en/docs/guides/practical-guide-to-pbe-token-based-authentication.md

 ## 2. Core Components

-Token-based authentication in Aspectran is primarily achieved through the following three core components.
+Token-based authentication in Aspectran is primarily achieved through the following core components.

 #### 2.1. `PBEncryptionUtils`